lc-soft/LCUI/README.md

 It's recommended to prioritize other GUI libraries/frameworks, as LCUI currently lacks:

-- **A rich set of built-in components:** You will need to build almost all the components in your UI from scratch, leading to higher development costs.
+- **Rich Built-in Components:** You will need to build almost all the components in your UI from scratch, leading to higher development costs.
-- **Efficient graphics rendering performance:** Interfaces with extensive and complex content may experience lag.
+- **Efficient Graphics Rendering Performance:** Interfaces with extensive and complex content may experience lag.
-- **An animation system:** The lack of visual feedback affects the user interaction experience.
+- **Animation System:** The lack of visual feedback affects the user interaction experience.
+- **Detailed and User-friendly Documentation**: The existing documentation and examples are only for a simple understanding.
+If you want to study in depth, you need to read the source code, so the learning cost is relatively high.
+- **Active Updates**: Limited by the maintainer's personal interests and time, the update frequency of this project is very low.
+Therefore, the functional requirements or bugs you submit may not necessarily be resolved, especially those in the old versions.

-Given its current state, LCUI is best suited for fulfilling the author's personal needs or developing simple tools with minimal UI content and interactions.
+Given its current state, LCUI is best suited for fulfilling the maintainer's personal needs or developing simple tools with minimal UI content and interactions.

 **Support development with TypeScript?
 If I know how to use it, why wouldn’t I just go with Electron?**